 Clean Lean Protein

-Clean Lean Protein is simply the best protein.
-For those wanting an ultra-high protein that is free from common allergens and contains only premium-grade European pea protein isolate, natural flavor, and natural sweetener (thaumatin), this is the best option.
+For those wanting an ultra-high protein that is free from common allergens and contains only premium-grade European pea protein isolate, natural flavor, and natural sweetener (thaumatin), Clean Lean Protein is a great option.

 Best for: General use, athletes, and everyday nutritional support